-The Market for sporting goods and information security and print finishing products is highly fragmented and intensely competitive.
+The market for sporting goods and information security and print finishing products is highly fragmented and intensely competitive.
+A majority of the Company's products are in markets that are experiencing low growth rates.
 Escalade competes with a variety of regional, national and international manufacturers for customers, employees, products, services and other important aspects of the business.
 In Sporting Goods, the Company has historically sold a large percentage of its sporting goods products to mass merchandisers and has increasingly attempted to expand sales to specialty retailer and dealer markets.
 Similarly, the Company has traditionally sold information security and print finishing products to office products retailers, specialty machine dealers and government channels.
 In addition to competition for sales into those distribution channels, vendors also must compete in sporting goods with large format sporting goods stores, traditional sporting goods stores and chains, warehouse clubs, discount stores and department stores, and in information security and print finishing products with office supply superstores, computer and electronics superstores, contract stationers, and others.
 Competition from on-line retailers may also impact sales.
 Some of the current and potential competitors are larger than Escalade and have substantially greater financial resources that may be devoted to sourcing, promoting and selling their products, and may discount prices more heavily than the Company can afford.

-If the Company is unable to predict or react to changes in consumer demand, it may lose customers and sales may decline.
+If the Company is unable to predict or effectively react to changes in consumer demand, it may lose customers and sales may decline.